XTLS/Xray-docs-next/docs/en/document/level-0/ch06-certificates.md

 ## 6.4 Application for Official Certification

-1. The command for applying for an official certificate is as follows (i.e., remove the `--test` parameter and add the `--force` parameter at the end):
+1. The command for applying for an official certificate is as follows (i.e., replace `letsencrypt_test` with `letsencrypt` and add the `--force` parameter at the end):

 ```shell
 acme.sh --set-default-ca --server letsencrypt